 - Orchard Beach, The Bronx

 You read that right!
-This new restaurant serving up delicious Mexican fare is literally in the Hudson River.
+This floating restaurant serving up delicious Mexican fare is literally in the Hudson River.
 Cruise around and enjoy the sunset views over the city skyline during your meal, and cheers your friends amongst the beautiful backdrop before you sip on one of their many agave-based spirits.
 Read more here.

 Nothing beats a drink in hand and a skyline in sight.
 Here are some of our favorite rooftops around the city:

 - Head up 64-stories and enjoy tasty drinks at Overstory rooftop.

 - Escape to the Hamptons right in the city at this beachy-themed bar